The Financial Aid Process

 Students who withdraw from UC Irvine School of Law prior to completing 60% of the period for which they received federal financial aid will be subject to both the UC Fee Refund Policy and the Federal Return of Title IV Funds Policy.
 Federal Direct Loans are federal funds awarded to students to meet educational expenses.

-Any law student contemplating withdrawing from the School of Law should contact the UCI Law Financial Aid Office concerning the financial ramification of withdrawing.
+Any law student contemplating withdrawing from the School of Law should contact the UCI Law Office of Student Financial Services concerning the financial ramification of withdrawing.
 For more detailed information about withdrawal, click here.

 401 E. Peltason Dr.